eio/animal-path-segmentation/README.md

 The trained model is also tested on a validation dataset.

-The number of epochs and other hyperparameters are defined in `config.py`
+The number of epochs, other hyperparameters, and output intervals are defined in `config.py`

-The training process logic is in `train_process.py`
+The training process logic is in `train_and_test/train_process.py`

-The testing process logic is in `test_process.py`
+The testing process logic is in `train_and_test/test_process.py`

 ## Testing with a trained model